Scripter17/url-cleaner/threat-model.md

 This can allow correlation attacks between pseudoidentities because the default config and cache don't support partitioning the cache in that way.

+If a cached mapper returns an error, the mapper is re-run every subsequent time the URL is encountered.
+This allows `https://t.co/invalid-link` to always get an HTTP request.

 ## Next steps

 - Support partitioning the cache.
 Probably enabled with a flag.